 This is a great way to talk about something you’re passionate about with someone else who is passionate about it, but not hijack the conversation and make it about yourself.

 For example, I love cats.
-If you mention that you have cats, I listen to the context you in which you bring them up.
+If you mention that you have cats, I listen to the context in which you bring them up.
 Maybe you mention your cats are black.
 In response, I show you pictures of my black cat and I tell the story of how I named him.
-Or I mention how cruel it is that people get black cats from the shelter for messed up rituals on halloween.
+Or I mention how cruel it is that people get black cats from the shelter for messed up rituals on Halloween.

 In the first example, I used a personal story that revolves around the topic, but it allows us to connect on the superficial commonality of us both having black cats.
 In the second example, we connect over knowledge about the thing that we have in common.
 In both cases, I’m not the subject; the thing we have in common is.

 Follow-up questions will arise naturally and before you know it you’ll have a full-fledged conversation going.